LipeiDu/cpu-vh/README.md

 file is written in the same format as MUSIC (see freeze.cpp)

 ## Notes
 This code is still under testing.
-Not to the public yet.
+Has yet to be publicized.